walkerRnD/codebuff/npm-app/knowledge.md

 - The `Client` class in `client.ts` includes a subscription to 'npm-version-status' that checks if the current version is up to date.
 - If a newer version is available, a warning is displayed in yellow text.
-- Users are instructed to update using the command: `npm install -g manicode`
+- Users are instructed to update using the command: `npm install -g codebuff`
 - The version check is performed as part of the WebSocket subscription setup.

 ### Usage Warnings and Referral System